Getting Access to LUMI¶

 .
 It also offers a number

-of tools that can be useful for visualisation via a web browser, but it is still
+of tools that can be useful for visualisation via a web browser via the "Desktop" app,

-There is currently moderate support for technologies for GUI applications on LUMI.
+There is currently not much support for other technologies for GUI applications on LUMI.

 Running X11 over ssh (via ssh -X